cloneofsimo/clipping-CLIP-to-GAN/README.md

 **Input Text : This is an image of young woman, she is african american.**

 Ethnicity, gender, age, and other features weren't disentangled.
 They were just "found" by the text prompt, which is really interesting.
 I also found that if initial latent vector (so initial person I guess...?) is very different from what we are aiming to (such as example 3 in this case), then it is very difficult to learn with small learning rates.

+## How To Use
+You can get this running immediately by git clone and downloading pre-trained model from [here, I used FFHQ](https://drive.google.com/drive/folders/1nCpr84nKkrs9-aVMET5h8gqFbUYJRPLR) and put it in /models folder.
+In test.py, everything is fixed with random seed, which will yield same results for all the example text inputs.
+I tried to make everything very easy and comprehensible!
+If you have any trouble let me know!